Education is power to truth.

 * * * *

-But with this all, what truly saddens me is the weakness and deterioration of what this is doing to our great country.
-When from across Europe, others see the disregarded injustice of a democracy once so great it makes me wonder what have we really become….
+What truly saddens me is the weakness and deterioration of what the sex offense issue is doing to our once, great nation.
+Across Europe, others are seeing the injustice and disregard of rights, but we ignore this problem and it makes me wonder where humanity is heading….

-This is a letter written from a foreign advocate in response to a father of a sex offender’s email:
+Below is a email sent from a foreign advocate to a father of a sex offender:

 * * * *